Nguyen-Van-Trump/TechnicalResearch/README.md

 python -m pip install -e .
 ```

 Dependencies are managed in `pyproject.toml`.
-Do not add a separate `requirements.txt` unless the project intentionally changes dependency management.
+Do not add a separate `requirements.txt` unless dependency management is intentionally changed.

+`vectorbt[full]` is included and pulls in a large optional dependency stack for backtesting, data integrations, widgets, and distributed execution.

+## Configuration

-Copy `.env.example` to `.env` and adjust local values:
+Copy `.env.example` to `.env` and set local values:

 ```text
 MONGODB_URI=mongodb://localhost:27017